faadias/ezdb/README.md

 		});
 	```

-12. Counts the number of records in the database where the key equals 222 and retrieves the number:
+12. Counts the number of records in the database where the key equals 222 and retrieves the number (being a key, of course there will be only one):

 	```javascript
 	database.table("person")